gabriel-rosa/gabriel-rosa.github.io/_posts/2021-05-26-exporting-a-render-with-transparency-in-a-way-that-supports-blending.md

 ---
 published: true
 ---
-## Exporting a render with transparency in a way that supports blending

 Recently I ran into an interesting issue at work which led to a pretty neat solution.
 The renderer I was working with was capable of exporting the contents of the viewport to an image by rendering them to a buffer and saving the resulting color and alpha to disk.
 There was an issue with this approach though: if the background was fully transparent (black background with $$\alpha = 0$$) and some of the rendered meshes were semi-transparent, the resulting image would not look correct if it was later blended with anything other than a black layer.
 If we embedded the image in a document with a white background, for instance, the result would look very strange.

 ![Incorrectly blended image]({{site.baseurl}}/img/problem.png)